awsdocs/aws-cdk-guide/doc_source/context.md

 Context found in cdk.json:

 ┌───────────────────────────────────────────────────────────────────────────|
 │ # | Key                                                         │ Value                                                        |
 ├───────────────────────────────────────────────────────────────────────────|
 │ 1 | availability-zones:account=123456789012:region=eu-central-1 │ [ "eu-central-1a", "eu-central-1b", "eu-central-1c" ]        |
 ├───────────────────────────────────────────────────────────────────────────|
 │ 2 | availability-zones:account=123456789012:region=eu-west-1    │ [ "eu-west-1a", "eu-west-1b", "eu-west-1c" ]                 |
 └───────────────────────────────────────────────────────────────────────────|

 Run cdk context --reset KEY_OR_NUMBER to remove a context key.
 It will be refreshed on the next CDK synthesis run.
 ```

 To remove a context value, run cdk context \-\-reset, specifying the value's corresponding key number\.
-The following example removes the value that corresponds to the key value of `2` in the preceding example, which is the Amazon Linux AMI ID\.
+The following example removes the value that corresponds to the key value of `2` in the preceding example, which is the list of availability zones in the Ireland region\.

 ```
 $ cdk context --reset 2